remorae/eagle-overlord/README.md

 I created, hosted, and used this bot over the course of many years starting in April 2017.
 Since I am long since graduated, responsibility is currently shifting to active students.

-History does not reflect origin commit dates; it was altered when I moved accounts.
+History may not reflect origin commit dates; it was altered when I moved accounts.

 # Architecture